giacomomanfredi2001/Portfolio-Management-CF/README.md

 The analysis is conducted using MATLAB, and results are presented through tables and plots in the report.

 ## Portfolio Construction and Optimization
-1️ Efficient Frontier & Standard Portfolios
+1️ Efficient Frontier & Standard Portfolios:
 Computed the Minimum Variance Portfolio and Maximum Sharpe Ratio Portfolio under standard constraints.

-2️ Portfolio Optimization with Sector Constraints
+2️ Portfolio Optimization with Sector Constraints:
 Introduced restrictions on sector exposures and recomputed optimal portfolios.

-3️ Robust Optimization (Resampling Method)
+3️ Robust Optimization (Resampling Method):
 Applied resampling techniques to improve the stability of portfolio allocations.

-4️ Black-Litterman Model
+4️ Black-Litterman Model:
 Incorporated investor views to refine portfolio construction.

-5️ Alternative Portfolio Strategies
+5️ Alternative Portfolio Strategies:
 Constructed Maximum Diversification, Maximum Entropy, and PCA-based Portfolios.

-6️ Risk-Based Optimization
+6️ Risk-Based Optimization:
 Optimized a portfolio based on the VaR-modified Sharpe Ratio.

-7️ Performance Analysis
+7️ Performance Analysis:
 Compared all portfolios in terms of returns, risk, and diversification, using an equally weighted portfolio as a benchmark.

 ## Out-of-Sample Evaluation (2024 Data)
 Analyzed how portfolio performance evolved using out-of-sample data.

-Project Files:  MATLAB Code
+Project Files:
-Scripts for portfolio optimization, risk assessment, and backtesting.
+MATLAB Code, Scripts for portfolio optimization, risk assessment, and backtesting.
 Report
 Portfolio_Optimization_Report.pdf – Contains methodology, results, and discussions.